jenswei/home-assistant-addons/opodsync/README.md

 ## 🔧 Configuration

 This add-on does not require any configuration by default.
-It runs the OPODSync server using the provided Docker image.
+It runs the OPODSync server on port 8080.
+The persistent config folder is exposed to home assistant.
+Also the opodsyc database is placed there.

 ## 🛠️ Usage